steemit/devportal-tutorials-js/tutorials/18_follow_another_user/README.md

 #### 3. Get status<a name="status"></a>

 The current follow status for the author is called from the database and a variable is assigned in order to specify whether the follow operation should execute as `follow` or `unfollow`.
+For more information on this process you can refer to tutorial 19_get_follower_and_following_list.

 ```javascript
 console.log({ follower: follower, following: following });